nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 # Part 1: Structure code for fast iterative development
 ## Pre-requisites
-- Complete [Part 0](part_0.md) to setup the Azure Databricks workspace.
-Ensure the following:
+- Complete [Part 0](part_0.md) to set up the required resources and permissions in Azure.
-	- Your conda environment ``mlops-workshop-local`` is activated.
-	- You completed the step to run [create_datasets.py](part_0.md#option-a-use-compute-instance-for-code-development).

 ## Summary
 Your team has been working on a new ML problem.
-The team has been performing exploratory work on data and algorithm and has come to a state that the solution direction is solidified.
-Now, it is a time to put a structure into the work so that the team can iterate faster toward building a fully functional solution.
+The team has done initial exploratory work preparing the data and fitting models and has now come to a state that the solution direction is mostly solidified.
+Now, it is time to structure the work so that the team can systematically and quickly iterate towards an improved and deployable solution.

-So far, team members have been working mostly independently on Jupyter notebooks in the Azure Databricks workspace that handle their end to end model development workflow.
-They want to move towards more effective collaboration for continuous improvement, and easier maintenance of the workflow as they move it from exploratory work to a production workflow.
+So far, team members have been working mostly independently in Azure Databricks notebooks that handle their end-to-end model development workflow.
+To enable more effective collaboration for continuous improvement and easier maintenance of the workflow, they will benefit from breaking the workflow into separately maintainable but linked parts.

 As a first step towards MLOps, the team needs to accomplish the following: